 Credit cards

 There are various credit cards that double as a transport company's IC card.
 Some of them come with an option to automatically recharge the card when the remaining balance gets low.
-These credit cards are only available to residents of Japan.
+These credit cards are available only to residents of Japan.

 Mobile phone applications